Qajar principality of Merv: Background

 In the 16th century, the region of Merv was disputed between the Khiva Khanate, Bukhara Khanate and the Safavid Empire.
 Although Isma'il I had conquered it with the Battle of Merv, it soon was lost and became a dependency of Khiva.
-Under 'Abdallah Khan Bukhara gained control of Merv in 1593.
-However, a few years later Shah 'Abbas the Great's campaigns against the Uzbeks resulted in a Safavid governor (Biktash Khan Ustajlu) being appointed to Merv in 1600.
+Under 'Abdallah Khan, Bukhara gained control of Merv in 1593.
+However, a few years later, Shah 'Abbas the Great's campaigns against the Uzbeks resulted in a Safavid governor (Biktash Khan Ustajlu) being appointed to Merv in 1600.
 In 1608, he was succeeded as governor by Mihrab Khan Qajar, the first of a long series of Qajar governors of Merv.
-A large portion of Merv's population consisted of tribesmen that Shah 'Abbas had resettled in the region.
+A large portion of Merv's population consisted of tribes resettled by 'Abbas the Great.

-During the late 17th and early 18th centuries Merv began to decline as an economic and political center.
+During the late 17th and early 18th centuries, Merv began to decline as an economic and political center.
 The Qajars of Merv began to assert their independence from the declining power of the Safavid state.
-From 1715 the Qajar chieftain Mohammad 'Ali Beg expelled three consecutive governors of Merv, assuming complete sovereignty after the fall of Isfahan in 1722.
+From 1715, the Qajar chieftain Mohammad 'Ali Beg expelled three consecutive governors of Merv, assuming complete sovereignty after the fall of Isfahan in 1722.
 Malek Mahmoud Sistani also unsuccessfully tried to assert his authority over Merv.
 In 1723–24, coinciding with detrimental conditions in the oasis, Nader Shah Afshar began to intervene in the politics of Merv on behalf of the Qajar rulers.
-He tried to prop up Mohammad 'Ali Beg's successor Fulad Beg as governor but he was killed by the Tatars, who then began to ravage the oasis.
-Within a decade Nader destroyed the Tatar and Turkmen power around Merv.
-Kalb 'Ali Khan Afshar, the governor of Merv from 1738 onwards, revived the irrigation system which had been devastated by raids, and discouraged Turkmen raiding activities to the point where they only entered the oasis for commerce.
+He tried to prop up Mohammad 'Ali Beg's successor, Fulad Beg, as governor; However, Fulad Beg was killed by the Tatars, who then began to ravage the oasis.
+Within a decade, Nader destroyed the Tatar and Turkmen power around Merv.
+Kalb 'Ali Khan Afshar, the governor of Merv from 1738 onwards, revived the irrigation system which had been devastated by raids, and discouraged Turkmen raiding activities to the point where they entered the oasis solely for commercial activities.

 During the 1740 campaign against Bukhara, Nader ordered the chiefs of Merv to provide supplies to the army.
-However, despite all of these measures many of his soldiers died during the march through the desert, which encouraged Nader to launch a purge of the provincial government.
-Most of the local administrators were killed, and Nader Shah installed Shah Qoli Beg Qajar bin Mohammad 'Ali Beg as the local governor of Merv and revived the hereditary Qajar rule over the city.
-During the last years of Nader Shah's rule Shah Qoli Beg Qajar revolted against demands for high taxes, but he was arrested and blinded.
+However, despite all of these measures, many of his soldiers died during the march through the desert, encouraging Nader to launch a purge of the provincial government.
+Most of the local administrators were killed, and Nader Shah installed Shah Qoli Beg Qajar, son of Mohammad 'Ali Beg, as the local governor of Merv, reviving the hereditary Qajar rule over the city.
+During the last years of Nader Shah's rule, Shah Qoli Beg Qajar revolted against demands for high taxes, but he was arrested and blinded.